ksh168/smolink-url_shortener/README.md

 :white_check_mark: Ability to view stats for individual links by adding "/stats" to URL

-:white_check_mark: Public HTTPS website deployed (Currently hosted using AWS)
+:white_check_mark: Public HTTPS website deployed

 * [ ] User can create a account and then generate and manage all the links and their stats from there